SSpeights/PowerShellGuide/powershell-framework.md

 While command nouns are configurable, verbs are not.
 Verbs are curated by Microsoft, and you can find the official list by clicking the link in the list above.
 Even better though, you can get a list of verbs by typing `get-verb` from the command prompt in the PS-Console

 **Verbs are grouped logically,** and it is a good idea get acquainted with, which verbs belong to which groups.
 Knowing verb grouping helps you to search more intuitively for cmdlets.
 You can also filter verbs by group.
-Example: To print all verbse that belong to the "Security" group you type`get-verb | where-object {$_.Group -eq "Security"}`.
+Example: To print all verbs that belong to the "Security" group you type:`get-verb | where-object {$_.Group -eq "Security"}`.

 ## Powershell Nouns